 III.E.1.
 Notice of Upcoming Promotion Review: To initiate consideration of candidates for promotion, the head/chair of the department/division annually informs all faculty members that a promotion review is forthcoming and invites candidates to supply all relevant information by a specific date if the candidates believe they qualify for consideration under the criteria stated above.
 After the candidate submits all relevant evaluation materials for consideration by the October 1 deadline, nothing may be added or removed from these materials except the addition of recommendation letters.

-III.E.2.
-Promotion Committee:
+III.E.2 Promotion Committee

 a.
-Promotion to Associate Professor

-If there are candidates for promotion to the rank of Associate Professor, the academic department establishes a Promotion Committee consisting of all tenured members of the department with rank higher than that of the candidate, excluding those ineligible to serve (see Section III.E.2.c below).
+Promotion to Associate Professor/Pedagogical Associate Professor members of the department with rank higher than that of the candidate, excluding those ineligible to serve (see Section III.E.2.c below).